Discover what it takes to become a pharmacist!

 Pharmacists work in communities, for educational institutions, drug manufacturers and hospitals, and with nuclear medicine to build patient records and medical files.
-Real-life pharmacists from College of Pharmacy will teach you how to read prescriptions and help with the preparation of medications, counsel patients, understand poison warnings, and learn patient drug regimens.
+Real-life pharmacists from the College of Pharmacy will teach you how to read prescriptions, help prepare medications, counsel patients, understand poison warnings and learn patient drug regimens.

-Study hypertension and diabetic monitoring, and intravenous techniques as you experience the Pharmacy Lab at USC’s School of Pharmacy where you may event try your hand at compounding and making different types of medicine.
+Study hypertension and diabetic monitoring and intravenous techniques.
+You’ll experience the pharmacy lab at USC’s School of Pharmacy where you may even try your hand at compounding and making different types of medicine!

 Kathy Q. Moore